Social Epistemology; Philosophy of Science; Philosophy of Economics; Political Philosophy

 |Office:||3A43 Paterson Hall|

-- PHIL 3330, Topics in History of Social and Political Philosophy
+- PHIL 4330: Seminar in Social or Political Philosophy

 - Philosophy of Science

 - Philosophy of Economics

 - Social Epistemology